Bileq/TelestradaListaPostaci/README.md

 ## General info

-That is an recruitment task which I did in 5 days.
+That is an recruitment task for telestrada.

 ## Preview
 To see this project, visit this site [RickAndMortyCharacterList](https://rick-and-morty-character-tele.herokuapp.com/)